bufbuild-ru/docs/docs/bsr/remote-plugins/overview/index.md

 1. Choose a collection or language:![Remote plugin browse screen, showing available collections and languages](../../../images/bsr/plugins/remote-plugins-browse.png)

+    ::: tip Note
-    ::: tip Plugins without an associated language or collection appear in the **Other** category at the bottom of the filter panel.
+    Plugins without an associated language or collection appear in the **Other** category at the bottom of the filter panel.
     :::

 2. Click through to the group you want, and all available plugins display:![Remote plugin browse screen, showing plugins available for Go](../../../images/bsr/plugins/remote-plugins-select.png)